haplo-org/haplo-safe-view-templates/README.md

 Make sure you have `javac` and `jruby` on your `PATH`.

 ## Language overview

 A template is a whitespace separated list of:

 * Values from the view, which are simple bare words.
 Use `.` as a separator to access nested values. `.` on it's own refers to the current view, eg a value when iterating over a list.

-* HTML elements with attributes.
+* HTML tags with attributes.
 These form part of the language, and so are properly parsed and validated.
+Tags must be balanced.

 * Literal strings in `" "`, with quotes escaped as `\"`